You are here: Urology Textbook > Bladder > Radiation cystitis

 Diagnosis of Radiation Cystitis

-- History: radiation fields, dose of radiation
+- History: Hematuria?
+Dose, radiation fields, type of radiation?

 - Cystoscopy (with biopsy if necessary)